 Primitive Reflexes: Screening, compensation techniques, and treatment

 Primitive reflexes emerge in utero and should be integrated no later than 2 years of age.
 Unfortunately, studies show that approximately 75% of school-aged children with learning disabilities have retained primitive reflexes, which are becoming more common and strongly impact the function of these students.
 This 2-hour course provides occupational therapists with a screening process to identify each of these retained primitive reflexes: MORO, Tonic Labyrinthine Neck Reflex, Asymmetrical Tonic Neck Reflex, Spinal Galant, and Symmetrical Tonic Neck Reflex.
 Kim also provides compensation techniques and treatment strategies to help integrate each reflex covered.
 Please note: This most recent recording includes many demonstration videos.
-Our pediatric OT webinar package as well as a school-based OT packageboth include this webinar.
+This webinar is included in both our pediatric OT webinar package as well as our school-based OT package.

 - Explain the screening process for each primitive reflex.